Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 The only thing that containers do reproduce very well, is your software stack.
 But not without problems:

 Containers are certainly **not performance portable** unless they have been specifically designed to run optimally on a range of hardware and your hardware falls into that range.
-E.g., without proper support for the interconnect it may still run but in a much slower mode.
-But one should also realise that speed gains in the x86 family over the years come to a large extent from adding new instructions to the CPU set, and that two processors with the same instructions set extensions may still benefit from different optimisations by the compilers.
+E.g., one should also realise that speed gains in the x86 family over the years come to a large extent from adding new instructions to the CPU set, and that two processors with the same instructions set extensions may still benefit from different optimisations by the compilers.
 Not using the proper instruction set extensions can have a lot of influence.
 At my local site we've seen GROMACS doubling its speed by choosing proper options, and the difference can even be bigger.
+The same holds for GPUs: newer generations may add new instructions that speed up things.
+Sometimes, this is dealt with by just-in-time compiling, but this is not the case in all applications as just-in-time compiling also greatly increases the startup time of applications.

 Many HPC sites try to build software as much as possible from sources to exploit the available hardware as much as possible.
 You may not care much about 10% or 20% performance difference on your PC, but 20% on a 160 million EURO